canonical/rebac-admin-ui-handlers/_example/README.md

 })
 ```

-> ❓ For an example on how to crate an instance of the library, plug in interface implementations, and register the API endpoints, check out `main.go`.
+> ❓ For an example on how to create an instance of the library, plug in interface implementations, and register the API endpoints, check out `main.go`.

 Then you can use the returned `rebac` struct's `Handler` method to get the HTTP handlers and register them with your HTTP `ServeMux` like this: